House of Baukjen is one of the highest scoring Fashion B Corps globally.

 The Governance Impact Area evaluates a company's overall mission, engagement around its social and environmental impact, ethics, and transparency.
 This section also evaluates the ability of a company to protect their mission and formally consider stakeholders in decision making through their corporate structure or corporate governing documents.

-The Community Impact Area evaluates a company's engagement with and impact on the communities in which it operates, hires from, and sources from.
+The Community Impact Area evaluates a company's engagement with an impact on the communities in which it operates, hires from, and sources from.
 Topics include diversity, equity, and inclusion; economic impact; civic engagement; charitable giving; and supply chain management.

 Our Community score is linked to the work we do to vet suppliers and ensure an ethical supply chain, namely through site visits, auditing and having all of our factories sign our strict Code of Conduct.